 The Most Common E-Commerce Payment Methods in Colombia

-The most recent data from the CCCE, which is from Q1 2022, show that these are the preferred payment methods in Colombia for e-commerce:
+The most recent data from the CCCE shows that these are the preferred payment methods in Colombia for e-commerce:

 - Cash on delivery (10%)